awasisto/android-clean-architecture-samples/mvvm-architecturecomponents/README.md

   - View

-    This layer displays the data provided by the viewmodel and forwards all user interaction to the viewmodel via data binding.
+    This layer displays the data provided by the viewmodel using data binding and forwards all user interaction to the viewmodel.

   - ViewModel

     This layer is responsible for preparing and managing the data to be accessed and displayed by the view layer.
 It accesses the domain layer if it needs to read or modify some data.

 - Domain

-  This layer contains business logic such accessing data sources, data processing, etc.
+  This layer contains business logic such as accessing data sources and combining them, data processing, etc.

 - Data